ditlef9/python-nextjs-postgresql-devsecops-gcp/report-excel-generation/README.md

 **3. Add requirements.txt**

 ```
 functions-framework         # Added by YOUR_NAME.
-Framework for running Google Cloud Functions locally.
+Framework for running Google Cloud Functions locally
+flask                       # Added by YOUR_NAME.
+Micro web framework for building web applications.
 google-cloud-storage        # Added by YOUR_NAME.
 Interact with Google Cloud Storage for file operations.
+google-cloud-secret-manager # Added by YOUR_NAME.
+Read and write secrets to Google Cloud
+pandas                      # Added by YOUR_NAME.
+Library used for , data manipulation and analysis.
+openpyxl                    # Added by YOUR_NAME.
+Required by pandas to save Excel files.
 ```

 **4. Create main.py**